l-ra/streaming-info-screen/README.md

+# Streaming info screen
+The application is intended as bluescreened overlay for event streaming.

+# Usage
+Customize the data in the app, load into the browser, set the browser full screen and add the browser window as a source to OBS using blue screen settings.

+# React App Generated

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>